Proof

 by David Auburn

-Proof had 4 performances almost 11 years ago (between the 10th of April 2013 and the 13th of April 2013) at The Riverhouse Barn
+Proof had 4 performances over 11 years ago (between the 10th of April 2013 and the 13th of April 2013) at The Riverhouse Barn

 169th production.
 Proof is a 2000 play by American playwright David Auburn.
 Premiered Off-Broadway in May 2000, it transferred to Broadway theatre in October 2000.
 The play won the 2001 Pulitzer Prize for Drama and Tony Award for Best Play.